Graduate Certificate in International Education

 - Coursework (12 credits).
 Students are required to complete between 10 and 15 hours of work each week.
 Assignments typically include readings, electronic group work, electronic postings, papers, and projects.
 Through the coursework component, students acquire critical theoretical knowledge and new professional competencies.

-- Foundational of Intercultural Service, Leadership, and Management
+- Foundations in Intercultural Service, Leadership, and Management

 - Practitioner Inquiry